 Significantly fewer errors

 In the meantime, no one has expressed any desire to go back to the old situation.
-That's understandable, because they can all see that significantly fewer errors are committed in the production drawings.
+That's understandable, because they can all see the significantly reduced errors in the production drawings.
 The problems in the machines are also far easier to detect and understand.
-The 3D images make it easier to discuss a solution for an issue that has been spotted.'
+The 3D images make it easier to discuss a solution for an issue that has been spotted.''

 This makes certain details very easy to understand